Skip to content

 sudo systemctl status axon-server

-Now axon-server is installed, you can start installing the GUI for it: axon-dash
+Now that AxonOps Server (axon-server) is installed, you can start installing the GUI for it: AxonOps Dashboard (axon-dash).